Hard Questions

 List the work you would hand to the agent over a typical month.
 Is it recurring?
 Is the total volume more than the agent's price as a percentage of recovered staff time?
 Is it shaped by a role rather than a single task?

 If yes to all three, the agent makes sense.
-If no to any one of them, the answer is probably ChatGPT for the long-tail prompt or a single Zap for the deterministic workflow.
-Both are cheaper than a $500/month AI hire that you will use for two tasks per week.
+If no to any one of them, the answer is probably ChatGPT for the long-tail instruction or a single Zap for the deterministic workflow.
+Both are cheaper than a a small fraction of comparable mid-market salary AI hire that you will use for two tasks per week.

 Where to next